DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 For anyone who doesn't watch their game-replays back, you'll be blown away at how many times you'll spot yourself doing something in the heat of the moment where you'll say, "What was I thinking?"
 Finding a handful of glaring mistakes you can start to correct is going to be much more useful than vaguely attempting to speed up.

 Analyzing your replays provides you the time to reflect and consider your options in a way that sure, a professional player could probably do in milliseconds.
-An incredible superpower to make pro-level decisions that quickly.
-The rest of us don't have that(yet).
+These players have honed their abilities to make pro-level decisions quickly.
+The rest of us don't have that power(yet).
 That's fine.
-Your superpower is not being confined to a ticking clock.
+Your superpower is not being confined by the dictates of a ticking clock.
 Drive faster and think less?
 No thanks, I'll drive smarter and think differently.

 "Play faster" isn't entirely without merit, and its proponents aren't fools.
 But it's crap advice.